fallen-icarus/cardano-loans/README.md

 UTxO contains a unique ID, and one of the beacon tokens attached to this UTxO is strictly to make it easy to find this specific loan UTxO, off-chain.

-The Active UTxOs can be further sub-divided into 4 types:
+The Active UTxOs can be further sub-divided into 3 types:

 - *Live* - this Active UTxO is for a loan that is still active and being paid off.
-- *Finished* - this Active UTxO is for a loan that has successfully been repaid.
-It is waiting to be cleaned up.
 - *Expired* - this Active UTxO is for a loan that has expired before fully being repaid.
 It is waiting for a lender to claim the collateral.
 - *Lost* - this is an Expired Active UTxO that has been waiting around long enough for the protocol